 2. Eliminate or control hazards

 All hazards identified during the hazard assessment must be eliminated or controlled prior to entering the space.
 Elimination, the preferred method for dealing with hazards, means that a hazard has been handled in a way that it cannot possibly have an impact on the operation.
+For example, a properly installed blank eliminates the hazard of material being introduced through a pipe.
+Ventilation can also control the build-up of a dangerous atmosphere during an entry.

 3. Ventilate the space